The Servile State: Capitalism and security

 Belloc argues that capitalism creates a pervasive atmosphere of anxiety and insecurity.
 He writes that the origin of this is based on the combination of the ownership of the means of production by very few and the political freedom of owners and non-owners.
 He explains that any person in a position to work aims to accumulate some kind of surplus in order to insulate himself from times of hardship, but the extraction of his surplus value makes this accumulation impossible.
 The lack of protection against hardship makes the conditions of political freedom impossible and, Belloc argues, not only creates an atmosphere of insecurity, but removes the mechanisms by which that insecurity can be rectified, leading to the deterioration of the state itself.
 Belloc notes that, at "its own logical extreme", capitalism has no direct incentive to maintain the survival of its dispossessed class, but that it cannot achieve that logical extreme without the destruction of the state.
-Because the state ultimately benefits it, the capitalist class must intervene, "by non-Capitalist methods", to keep its working class alive and well enough to work; Belloc cites Elizabeth's Poor Law and the Poor Law of 1834 as such interventions.
+Because the state ultimately benefits it, the capitalist class must intervene, "by non-Capitalist methods", to keep its working class alive and well enough to work; Belloc cites Poor Relief Act 1601 and the Poor Law Amendment Act 1834 as such interventions.

 Further, Belloc sees capitalism as unable to reach its extremes, hampered by extreme waste, a finite labor pool, and competition.
 To insulate itself from these issues, the owners of capital restrict freedom and undercut competition.